XVanilor/hatofi-db/ReadMe.md

             > xx/xx/
 ```

+**MAIN CHANGE OF 2.1: Removed support for full-text search optimization.
+Will be delegated to an external project.**

 ## Changelog

+- **2.1.x**: Remove support for partial data search: Database is now full anonymized
 - **v2.x**: Builds graph at importation, calculate heuristics to reduce keyspace at partial search
 - **v1.x**: Basic organization of data in filesystem